reflexer-labs/geb-subgraph/README.md

 ## Deploy on the hosted service

-First, set the addresses of the smart contracts you want to index in `config/kovan.json` or `config/mainnet.json`.
+First, set the addresses of the smart-contracts you want to index in `config/kovan.json` or `config/mainnet.json`.

 Then, open a terminal and run: